BobDeng1974/gio-device-driver/README.md

 ## How does it works

-The service starts registering a webhook (`http://<host>:<port>/callbacks/readings`) with the gio-fog-node tools to be notified when a new reading is produced by a connected device.
+The service starts registering a webhook (`http://<host>:<port>/callbacks/readings`) with the Fog Node tools to be notified when a new reading is produced by a connected device.
+After the registration, a *heartbeat* check periodically the registration of the callback with the Fog Node.

 When the webhook is called, it filters and cleans the data received.
-Then, cleaned data are sent to the device service.
+Then, cleaned data are sent to the Device Microservice.

 ## Run